Henry Aldous Dixon: Academic career

+Congress

-In 1954, Republican 1st District Congressman Douglas Stringfellow was forced to retire from Congress after only one term after it emerged he had lied about both his service record in World War II and his educational history.
+In 1954, Republican 1st District Congressman Douglas R. Stringfellow was forced to retire from Congress after only one term after it emerged he had lied about both his service record in World War II and his educational history.
 Dixon was asked to replace Stringfellow on the ballot only 16 days before the election and won.
 He served in the Eighty-fourth, Eighty-fifth, and Eighty-sixth Congresses (January 3, 1955 – January 3, 1961).
 He did not seek renomination in 1960.

 Dixon voted in favor of the Civil Rights Acts of 1957 and 1960.

 Later activities

 Dixon taught at Brigham Young University, his alma mater, until 1965.

+Death and burial

 He died in Ogden, Utah, January 22, 1967 and was interred in Washington Heights Memorial Park.